mramoul/LibraryApi/README.md

-# Gothic API
+# Library API

 ## Overview
-Gothic API is a microservices-based application following the principles of Clean Architecture.
+Library API is a microservices-based application following the principles of Clean Architecture.
 It provides endpoints for managing authors, books, and loans in a library management system.
 The project is designed for scalability, separation of concerns, and maintainability.

 ## Architecture
 The project adopts Clean Architecture, separating the application into distinct layers: